tamnva/hydroecolstm/examples/README.md

   - model.pt is the best model state dicts
 - config.yml
   - The configuration file to run this example
+- best_config.yml
+  - Incase of optimization with ray, the model will try to find the best configuration in the config.yml file.
+The result (best configuration from optimization with ray was saved as best_config.yml)

 - main.py
   - The python script to run this example with the ./config file